The RosettaOps Model¶

 - Who owns the resources driving the most cost?

-The data Observe surfaces typically reveals enough waste to build the business case for Tier 2.
+The data Observe surfaces typically reveals enough waste to build the business case for Automate.

 Capabilities¶